ridvandemir/splunk-lab/README.md

 - Proficiency in configuring and managing Splunk components (Search Head, Indexer, and Universal Forwarder).
 - Practical experience in forwarding logs from Linux and Windows systems.
-- Understanding of various Splunk input possibilities, such as monitoring files, scripted inputs and network inputs.
+- Understanding of various Splunk input possibilities, such as monitoring files and scripted inputs.
 - Hands-on knowledge of setting up and configuring Splunk infrastructure for effective data collection and analysis.
 - Enhanced ability to troubleshoot and optimize log ingestion workflows in Splunk.